-In summary, attackers will likely find your IP camera if there are no protective measures in place.
-There are obvious risks of publicly available live streams:
+Attackers likely find your IP camera on the internet if there are no protective measures in place, resulting in obvious risks:

-Moreover, attackers can try to pinpoint your home using the live stream of your camera.
-We will show you two examples below.
+Attackers can try to pinpoint your home by using the live stream of your camera.
+We show two examples below.

 Two examples of pinpointing cameras

-It’s easy to physically locate most cameras given their live image and approximate location based on their IP address.
-Let’s have a look at two publicly accessible live streams that show public areas.
+It may be easy to physically locate cameras, given their live image and approximate location based on their IP address.
+Let’s have a look at two publicly accessible live streams showing public areas.

 Example 1: Camera somewhere in Prague, Czech Republic

-Furthermore, an observer sees the tram lines 3 and 8.
+By looking at the passing trams, we see the tram lines passing this camera are the lines 3 and 8.
 The lines limit the camera’s possible location to a 3 km long part of Sokolovská street in Karlín, Prague.
 There is only one location with a park on the other side of the street, shown in the following picture.

-Using the “panorama” feature of mapy.cz finally reveals the camera’s physical location, as shown below:
+Using the “panorama” feature of mapy.cz reveals the camera’s physical location, as shown below:

-Locating this camera took about 5 minutes.
-Moreover, there are two additional live streams accessible via the IP address.
-There is another camera on the front facade and one camera in the building’s entrance hall, filming all residents and visitors.
+Locating this camera took about five minutes.
+Even worse, there are two additional IP cameras accessible via the same IP address but other ports.
+Another camera is on the front facade and one camera is in the building’s entrance hall, filming all residents and visitors of the building.

 Example 2: Camera somewhere in the Czech Republic

 Another camera is located somewhere in the Czech Republic, according to its IP address.
-The approximate location of the IP address is also Prague.
-However, the real area can’t be Prague according to the small size of the houses in the picture.
+The approximate location of the IP address is Prague again.
+However, looking at the camera’s stream, the small houses don’t look like anything in close proximity of Prague.

 In the upper left corner, the stream shows “Zdirec n.D.”
 This label points to the city of “Ždírec nad Doubravou” in the Czech Republic.
 A prominent feature in the picture is a small park surrounded by apartment blocks.

-Ždírec nad Doubravou is a town in the Vysočina Region that lies between Pardubice and Jihlava and has a population of 3,120.
-Looking at the aerial map of the town reveals only one possible location: a park in the Northern part of the town.
+Ždírec nad Doubravou is a town in the Vysočina Region that lies between Pardubice and Jihlava.
+It has a population of 3,120.
+The aerial map of the town reveals one possible location: a park in the Northern part of the town.

-The two examples above show how attackers can quickly pinpoint the physical locations of cameras.
-Besides, they can learn about the camera manufacturer, model, configuration, and much more.
-We discussed other examples in our article about metadata in image files.
+The two examples above show how attackers can quickly pinpoint the physical location of cameras.
+They can learn about the camera’s manufacturer, model, configuration, and much more.

 - Rotate your camera to look around.